divanvisagie/reservoir/README.md

 ## Conversation Threads via Synapses

-Reservoir uses synapse relationships to create “threads” of semantically related messages within the conversation graph.
+Reservoir uses synapse relationships to create "threads" of semantically related messages within the conversation graph.
 As messages are added, synapses link them sequentially, forming a continuous flow.
 When the similarity between messages drops below a threshold, the thread is split, marking a topic change.
 This results in distinct conversation threads, making it easy to visualize and retrieve related exchanges.

 You can see an example of this structure in the following graph visualization: